-- 1. Start the engine and let it warm up for several minutes. - 2.
+- 1. Start the engine and let it warm up for several minutes - 2.
 Stop the engine and remove the spark plug. - 3.
-Assemble the compression pressure meter 1 and joint utensil 2 on the hole of the spark plug - 4. check standard value standard compression pressure data 1200Kpa (12kg/c)-1000r/min
+Assemble the compression pressure meter 1 and joint utensil 2 on the hole of the spark plug - 4. check valve clearance standard value standard compression pressure data 1200Kpa (12kg/c)-1000r/min

+Out of specification → Adjust.
+Refer to "ADJUSTING THE VALVE CLEARANCE"

-- read the highest data on the compression pressure meter - Above the maximum pressure: Check the cylinder head, valve surfaces, and piston crown for carbon deposits. - Below the minimum pressure: Check the accumulation carbon in the firebox of the cylinder head and accumulation carbon on the piston head. - · Refer to the table below.
+- 5. read the highest data on the compression pressure meter - Above the maximum pressure:

+Check the cylinder head, valve surfaces, and piston crown for carbon deposits.

+• Below the minimum pressure:

+Check the accumulation carbon in the firebox of the cylinder head and accumulation carbon on the piston head.

+· Refer to the table below.